Pawamoy/keycut-data/README.md

 - [ ] Find a standard to notate CTRL, ALT, SHIFT, DEL, ESC, ... keys
 - [ ] Find a standard for sequences that take parameters
 - [ ] Use Unicode arrows and others characters ('apple' key), or literals?
-- [ ] Case-sensitive attribute?
+- [x] Case-sensitive attribute
 - [ ] Note attribute for details about shortcut use?
-- [ ] Overwrite attribute for custom profiles? default to true?
+- [x] Overwrite attribute for inheritant files.
-    In case of false: concatenation?
+      False = concatenation of sequences.
 - [ ] System for i18n and l10n: copy all strings (actions)
       into translation files?
 - [ ] Expand the concept of inheritance to profiles, with this configuration written in a .keycutrc file?
 - [ ] Do shortcuts requiring for several non-control keys to be entered together exist?
 Something like `k+e`?
 Never saw one like that.